asnakep/Mithril-Snapshot-Deployer/python/instructions.md

-# If needed get zstd for windows: https://sourceforge.net/projects/zstd-for-windows

 zstd binary is needed for both linux or windows

+(get zstd for windows: https://sourceforge.net/projects/zstd-for-windows)

 to use this python script please install the required libraries from requirements.txt